Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 How often do you get allergy shots during the build-up phase?

-During the build-up phase, allergy shots are given 1-2 times per week using a conventional protocol.
+During the build-up phase, allergy shots are given once weekly using a conventional protocol.
 Each visit delivers a slightly higher allergen dose than the last, progressively escalating toward the maintenance concentration.
 The build-up phase typically lasts 3-6 months and involves 24-30 visits for a once-weekly schedule, or somewhat fewer visits if twice-weekly escalation is used.
 Cluster protocols condense this further: 2-3 injections per visit over 4-8 weeks can achieve the same endpoint with fewer total clinic days.
 Your specific build-up frequency depends on your allergist's protocol, your allergen panel, and how your immune system responds to initial doses.

 How often do you get allergy shots during maintenance?

-During the maintenance phase, allergy shots are given every 2-4 weeks.
-Monthly (every 4 weeks) is the most common maintenance interval for adults and is supported by the WAO Position Paper as the standard recommendation.
-Biweekly maintenance (every 2 weeks) is used for patients showing suboptimal symptom control or for children where closer monitoring is preferred.
-Multiple studies, including Nelson (2014), found no significant difference in symptom scores between monthly and biweekly maintenance for patients who have been stable at their maintenance dose for more than one year.
+During the maintenance phase, allergy shots are given on a schedule individualized by your allergist.
+Many US allergists use a roughly 4-week maintenance interval for adults; some use shorter intervals for patients showing suboptimal symptom control or for children where closer monitoring is preferred.
+Multiple studies, including Nelson (2014), found no significant difference in symptom scores between different maintenance intervals for patients who have been stable at their maintenance dose for more than one year.
 Your specific interval will be determined and periodically reassessed by your allergist.

 How often do you get allergy shots in year one total?